-Role Responsibilities Chief Financial Officer (CFO) Responsibility for human rights at a Group level.
+Role Responsibilities Chief People & Stakeholder Engagement Officer Responsibility for human rights at a Group level.
 Managing Director and CEO, business unit CEOs Respecting and promoting human rights within their teams, business units and activities.
 Stockland Leadership Team Supports the delivery of our human rights approach.
+Group Head of Sustainability and Delivery Effective monitoring and evaluation of human rights-related issues across our development supply chain.
+Encourage the responsible practices of our contractors and their respect for human rights.
+Co-chair of Stockland's Modern Slavery Working Group.
+Reports directly to the CEO, Communities and the CEO, Commercial Property.
 National Manager - Group Sustainability Effective implementation and evaluation of the community development and investment initiatives that promote the human rights of our customers and communities.
 Development and maintenance of an effective framework for encouraging respect for human rights and responsible practices in our indirect supply chain.
-Reports directly to CFO.
-General Manager - People and Culture Effective implementation and evaluation of policies and programs to promote labour- related human rights within our direct workforce.
-General Manager - Group Risk Grievance Mechanisms.
-General Manager - Project Management and National Operations Effective monitoring and evaluation of human rights-related issues across our development supply chain.
-Encourage the responsible practices of our contractors and their respect for human rights.
+Reports directly to the Group Head of Sustainability and Delivery.
+General Manager - People and Culture Effective implementation and evaluation of policies and programs, including grievance mechanisms, to promote labour-related human rights within our direct workforce.
 Compliance and People and Culture teams Provide guidance to employees on the appropriate procedures available to support employees through the resolution of disputes or grievances.